san-ghun/42-exam/README.md

 # 42-exam

 I am `sanghupa`, a student at 42Berlin.
-This repository is a code base where I store my learnings, including my approachs to exercises and implemented practices.
+This repository is a file storage where I store my learnings, including my approachs to exercises and implemented practices.

-I store commonly used data structure and algorithms, such as swap and sort, in `/common` and exercises in each category of levels.
-For each exercises, I try several approachs case by case.
+I store commonly used data structures and algorithms, such as swap and sort, in `/common` and exercises in each category of levels.
+For each exercise, I try several approachs case by case.

 > Warning!
 > Solutions stored in this repository are NOT TESTED on exam and might NOT suit with 42Berlin's regulatory in exam.
 These are just logs or results of my learning.